-Despite our revenue growth and significant share repurchase activity, EPS for the six months ended December 31, 2011 did not grow over the same prior year period.
-This was due to investments made in support of our long-term growth strategy.
-These investments include increased cost levels in our organic business as well as the acquisitions of Albumprinter Holding B.V. ("Albumprinter"), a leading provider of photo books and other photo products to consumers in Europe, and Webs, Inc. ("Webs"), a leading provider of do-it-yourself websites, Facebook Pages and mobile presence solutions for small businesses.
+Despite our revenue growth and significant share repurchase activity, EPS for the three and nine months ended March 31, 2012 did not grow over the same prior year period.
+This was due to investments we made in support of our long-term growth strategy.
+These investments include increased cost levels in our organic business as well as the acquisitions of Albumprinter Holding B.V. ("Albumprinter"), a leading provider of photo books and other photo products to consumers in Europe, and Webs, Inc. ("Webs"), a leading provider of do-it-yourself websites, Facebook pages and mobile presence solutions for small businesses.